 Stacy Doner – ?
 ENSR Marine and Coastal Center

-Allison Fong – MS (2006) in Oceanography, University of Hawaii (Thesis: Mesoscale variability in nitrogen-fixing bacteria and rates of nitrogen fixation in the North Pacific Ocean), PhD Candidate, 2007-present in Oceanography, University of Hawaii (PhD Dissertation: Effects of micro-environments and bacterial cell density on open-ocean microbial processes)
+Dr. Allison Fong – Working at Alfred Wegener Institute in Germany; PhD in Oceanography, University of Hawaii (PhD Dissertation: Effects of micro-environments and bacterial cell density on open-ocean microbial processes); MS (2006) in Oceanography, University of Hawaii (Thesis: Mesoscale variability in nitrogen-fixing bacteria and rates of nitrogen fixation in the North Pacific Ocean).

 Amy (Kowalski) Greene – MPA student, Suffolk University

 Alyssa (Cole) Mages – Surgical Vet Assistant, and now Head Veterinary Technician at a small clinic in South Philadelphia.
-Going to school to become a certified veterinary technician (CVT) and hoping to attend veterinary school in the future
+Going to school to become a certified veterinary technician (CVT).

 Leonard Maiuri III – Water quality, PA Dep’t.
 Environmental Protection